mieszkosabo/florence-state-machine/README.md

   | { type: "loginError"; payload: { message: string } };
 ```

 This union type contains information about everything that can happen at some point.
-The first three actions come from the user and the last two
+The first three events come from the user and the last two
 will come from the auth server.
-However, it doesn't matter from where the actions come to our state machine, so we don't include any information about it.
+However, it doesn't matter from where the events come to our state machine, so we don't include any information about it.

 ### States